jnozzi/cocoadev.com/SiteContent/General/NSTextViewSetHidden.markdown

 Hi there,

-I'm trying to set a [[NSTextView]]'s setHidden status.
+I'm trying to set a General/NSTextView's setHidden status.
 The only sure-fire way I can get it to hide is to set it from Interface Builder (but then I can't seem to set it to display when I want to so setHidden: NO doesn't make it appear).
 I've tried setHidden: YES in the awakeFromNib area but that doesn't do it either.
 I've added setNeedsDisplay:YES and that doesn't seem to change it either.
 Suggestions?

 ----
 send -setNeedsDisplay:YES to the hidden view's superview when the view his hidden or unhidden.

 [someView setHidden:YES];
-[[someView superview] setNeedsDisplay:YES];
+General/someView superview] setNeedsDisplay:YES];

 And please don't abuse this view hiding feature.
 As a general rule, user interface elements should not appear and disappear without using an established GUI convention like tab views...

 ----

 And who are you, the interface police?
-There are perfectly legitimate reasons for hiding a text view, for example [[HandlingAccentedCharacters]].
+There are perfectly legitimate reasons for hiding a text view, for example [[HandlingAccentedCharacters.
 But even if, stop with the sanctimonious whining about what people should or shouldn't do.
 It's not the law, and it's their project!
 If the result sucks, the market will decide.

 ----
 With that attitude, why give people advice at all?